ajbhub/Module_3_Challenge/README.md

 I chose to find the arbitrage going in both directions but it is unclear in the instructions if that is how the assignment is meant to be completed.

-Took awhile so my comments are a bit limited.
+Took a while so my comments are a bit limited but learned a good amount while tinkering!